getting-oriented-guy-on-mat

 Lesson 4: Sitting and Turning with Length

-Improve turning and twisting while seated in chair.
+Learn how to make sitting more comfortable as you improve turning and twisting.
 Access and enjoy your full length in motion even while seated, including head and eyes, pelvis and knees, and everything in between.

 Stretch Without Strain